kataw/kataw/test/__snapshot__/parser/declarations/var/invalid-reserved-words.md

 ✖ Missing an opening parentheses - '( - start: 58, end: 59
 ✖ Expression expected - start: 58, end: 59
 ✖ Trailing comma not allowed. - start: 83, end: 89
-✖ 'super' must be followed by an argument list or member access. - start: 89, end: 90 ✖ Dot property must be an identifier - start: 89, end: 90 ✖ 'super' must be followed by an argument list or member access. - start: 121, end: 123 ✖ Dot property must be an identifier - start: 121, end: 123
+✖ 'super' must be followed by an argument list or member access. - start: 83, end: 90 ✖ Dot property must be an identifier - start: 89, end: 90 ✖ 'super' must be followed by an argument list or member access. - start: 115, end: 123 ✖ Dot property must be an identifier - start: 121, end: 123 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 121, end: 123

 ```